remotely-save/remotely-save/README.md

   - Popular software NextCloud and OwnCloud do **NOT** enable CORS by default.
 If you are using any of them, you should evaluate the risk, and find a way to enable CORS, before using this plugin.
   - The plugin is tested successfully under python package [`wsgidav` (version 4.0)](https://github.com/mar10/wsgidav).
 See [this issue](https://github.com/mar10/wsgidav/issues/239) for some details.
 - Password-based end-to-end encryption is also supported.

+## Import And Export Plugin Settings By QR Code

+It's often verbose / inconvenient to input credentials on mobile.
+(On different desktop computers, it's trivial to copy and paste `data.json` across different devices.)

+So this plugin has a helper function to export settings as a QR code, then you could use mobile device's camera to import the settings.

+Steps:

+1. Configure the plugin settings on one device, and make sure the sync functions work.
+(E.g, you could sync notes using S3 credentials.)
+2. Open plugin settings page.
+Then scroll down the page, until the section "Import and Export Settings".
+Click the button "Get QR Code".
+A new modal should show up and you should see a QR code.
+3. On a second device, make sure the vault name is the same as the first device's.
+4. On that second device, use its camera app, or any apps that support scanning QR codes, to scan the QR code from the first device.
+(On latest iOS, the system's built in camera app should work.
+On Android, at least one open source app [Binary Eye](https://github.com/markusfisch/BinaryEye) is tested to be working.)
+5. A link / url / address should be identified in the scan-QR-code app, and you could follow the instruction in the app, and then you should be redirected to open the Obsidian app.
+6. And finally, there should be a new notice in the Obsidian app saying the settings are successfully imported.
+Otherwise please check the error message in the notice.